['Air Programs']

 (f) Correct errors in your report as follows:

-(1) If you notify us by the deadline for submitting the final report that errors mistakenly decreased your balance of emission credits, you may correct the errors and recalculate the balance of emission credits.
-If you notify us that errors mistakenly decreased your balance of emission credits after the deadline for submitting the final report, you may correct the errors and recalculate the balance of emission credits after applying a 10 percent discount to the credit correction, but only if you notify us within 24 months after the deadline for submitting the final report.
-If you report a negative balance of emission credits, we may disallow corrections under this paragraph (f)(1).
+(1) If you notify us by the deadline for submitting the final report that errors mistakenly decreased your balance of credits, you may correct the errors and recalculate the balance of credits.
+If you notify us that errors mistakenly decreased your balance of credits after the deadline for submitting the final report, you may correct the errors and recalculate the balance of credits after applying a 10 percent discount to the credit correction, but only if you notify us within 24 months after the deadline for submitting the final report.
+If you report a negative balance of credits, we may disallow corrections under this paragraph (f)(1).

 [88 FR 4653, Jan.
 24, 2023; 89 FR 29790, Apr.
-22, 2024]
+22, 2024; 91 FR 7794, Feb.
+18, 2026]

 §1037.735 Recordkeeping.